Suspended Triad Fills For Slow Blues

 Suspended Triad Fills

 We can build a triad a 4th up from each chord to create a suspended triad fill.
-This works beautifully over all 3 chords in the blues and it is a useful device to smoothen the transitions between the chords.
+This works beautifully over all 3 chords in the 12 bar blues and it is a useful device to smoothen the transitions between the chords.

 We explore the underlying theory on suspended chords and how they can be used to bridge the gap between the main harmonies of the 12-bar blues form.
-Finally we merge the simple melody with the suspended triad fill to create interesting right hand harmonies which complement the left hand bass line.

 Lesson Downloads